jqrsound/MininovaPatches/README.md

 # MininovaPatches
-Drone/Noise/Experimental patches for Novation Mininova
+Drone/Noise/Experimental patches for Novation Mininova.

+Feel free to download, share or contribute.
+The patches are under CC BY-SA 4.0 license.